You don't have to train yourself to death to smile during a race.

 Photo: Lifetime

 I’ve since applied this concept to my riding.
 I ride a lot, but I don't destroy myself during my rides.
-Since most of my rides are short and easy, I can ride more often, up to 5-6 rides per week, for many weeks in a row.
+Since most of my rides are easy, I can ride more often, generally 5-6 rides per week, for many weeks in a row.
 This sort of riding volume is what I mean by consistency.

 “Consistency is one of the most important factors when it comes to performance,” explained Coach Johann Van Zyl, a former World Tour pro and coach for Catalyst Coaching.
 “There’s no point in training hard for a week, then doing nothing the next, then getting back on the trainer the week after, etc. Consistency is key.
 You’ll be better off averaging 5 hours a week, consistently, than having these big spikes and gaps in your training.”